 Gina Le Prevost, CEO of AP Group, said: "Due to the lack of recruitment in trust and funds industries to employ and invest in junior staff caused by the downturn in 2008, this has now caused a shortage of experienced administrators.
 Since early 2015, we are noticing a recruitment upturn in the Channel Islands and other global locations which specialise in trust and fund professionals.
 However, companies specialising in these popular sectors are now struggling to find candidates qualified with the important 3 to 5 years' level of experience."

 This is one such area where the global economic crisis has had a lingering effect.
 To cap the costs, most organisations, during the economic crisis, abstained from recruiting graduates and junior to mid-level administrators.
-This in turn has made it difficult for employers to find suitable candidates with the requisite level of skills and knowledge base.
-Had there been recruitment of junior staff since 2008, they would now be qualified to take on the role of experienced administrators - which are in high demand at the moment.
+This, in turn, has made it difficult for employers to find suitable candidates with the requisite level of skills and knowledge base.
+Had there been the recruitment of junior staff since 2008, they would now be qualified to take on the role of experienced administrators - which are in high demand at the moment.

 The current 3 to 5 years experience requirement means the candidates should normally also hold the professional qualifications like STEP (Society of Trust and Estate Practitioners) and/or ICSA (Institute of Chartered Secretaries and Administrators).
 It takes up to three years to complete these types of qualifications.